 David Spergel, Ph.D. is the president of the Simons Foundation and a member of the Science Philanthropy Alliance’s board.
-As the foundation’s second president, Spergel oversees the Simons Foundation’s work of advancing the frontiers of research in mathematics and the basic sciences.
+As the foundation’s second president, Spergel oversees the Simons Foundation’s work of advancing the frontiers of research in mathematics and the discovery sciences.

 Spergel was previously director of the Center for Computational Astrophysics (CCA) at the Flatiron Institute, the internal research division of the Simons Foundation.
 A leader in cosmology, Spergel is an emeritus professor at Princeton University and a recipient of the 2018 Breakthrough Prize in Fundamental Physics.
 He is also a recipient of the NASA Exceptional Public Service Medal, the Heineman Prize for Astrophysics and a MacArthur fellowship.
 He is a member of the National Academy of Sciences, a legacy fellow of the American Astronomical Society and an honorary member of the National Society of Black Physicists.